 SARVRA encourages all retirement villages to have a residents’ committee and will help the retirement village establish its own.
 The function of a residents’ committee is to consult with the operator of the retirement village in relation to matters of interest to residents and to represent the interests of residents.

 For further information, OFTA has produced a fact sheet about the structure and function of a residents’ committee within a retirement village.

 The Retirement Villages Advisory Committee (RVAC)

-This committee is comprised of representatives from the Property Council of Australia’s Retirement Living Committee, Aged & Community Services SA & NT Inc., the South Australian Retirement Villages Residents Association (SARVRA), Council on the Ageing, the Seniors Information Service and OFTA staff.
+This committee is comprised of representatives from the Property Council of Australia’s Retirement Living Committee, Aged & Community Services SA & NT Inc., the South Australian Retirement Villages Residents Association (SARVRA), Council on the Ageing, the Seniors Information Service and the Office for Ageing Well (formerly OFTA) staff.

 RVAC members are nominated by their respective associations and are therefore considered to represent the views of their associations’ membership.
-SARVRA has two members on this committee which is facilitated by the Office of the Ageing, representing residents living in retirement villages
+SARVRA has two members on this committee which is facilitated by the Office for Ageing Well (formerly OFTA), representing residents living in retirement villages.